master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 repeat-after-me-cabal-is-not-a-package-manager/"
 ~~~

-But many persons use Cabal as a Package
+However, many people use it as one.

-Manager.
 There are two problems:

 * Hackage authors' culture
 * Cabal implementation